-The floppy disc drive is on the front of the computer at the left.
-There's a picture of the front of the computer on page 75.
+The floppy disc drive is behind the flap on the front of the computer.
+There's a picture of the front of the computer on page 77.

 Insert the disc into the floppy disc drive like this, with the label uppermost: